-Under this program, employees who are disabled for more than 90 days because of injury or sickness (in accordance with the definition of disability specified in the Summary Plan Description booklet) are eligible to receive a benefit equivalent to $66^{2/3}$ percent of their basic monthly earnings, up to a maximum benefit of \$10,000 per month (less other income benefits).
+Under this program, employees who are disabled for more than 90 days because of injury or sickness (in accordance with the definition of disability specified in the Summary Plan Description booklet) are eligible to receive a benefit equivalent to 66 2/3 percent of their basic monthly earnings, up to a maximum benefit of \$10,000 per month (less other income benefits).
 Benefits continue for as long as the qualifying disability continues in accordance with the maximum benefits periods specified in the Summary Plan Description booklet.

 Coverage under this plan normally terminates on the date employment with the College terminates.
-Employees receiving long-term disability benefits at the time of termination will continue for as long as the qualifying disability continues, as previously noted.
+Employees receiving long-term disability benefits at the end of their employment with the college will continue for as long as the qualifying disability continues.